orxfun/orx-parallel/examples/wasm/tsp/vanilla/README.md

 That division is deliberate.
 It lets you validate the core search independently from the browser and only use wasm tests where they are actually needed.

 ## Read next

-Please also check the brief notes in readme files of three of these components.

 - [computation README](./computation/README.md)
 - [wasm bindings README](./wasm_bindings/README.md)